jamesmeneghello/pynab/README.md

     > sudo python3 install.py [follow instructions]
     > sudo chown -R www-data:www-data /var/www/pynab

+If you receive an error message related to an old version of distribute while running pip3, you can install the new version by typing:

+    sudo easy_install -U distribute

 The installation script will automatically import necessary data and download the latest regex and blacklists.

 Please note that in order to download updated regexes from the Newznab crew, you'll need a NN+ ID.